Okyeame Kwame: Controversies

 In 2020, Kwame initiated legal proceedings against highlife legend Gyedu-Blay Ambolley.
-The legal action was prompted by allegations that Bice ‘Obour' Osei Kuffuor, the former President of the Musicians Union of Ghana (MUSIGA), had reportedly given Okyeame Kwame and other associates GHS 50,000 each from the GHS 2 million fiscal budget allocated to the union by the government in 2012.
-The dispute, spanning three years, underwent arbitration, and the court endorsed the resolution that Gyedu-Blay Ambolley should retract his statement and issue an apology to Kwame for what was deemed an untrue statement.
+The legal action was prompted by allegations that Bice "Obour" Osei Kuffuor, former president of the Musicians Union of Ghana (MUSIGA), had given Kwame and other associates GHS 50,000 each from the GHS 2 million fiscal budget allocated to the union by the government in 2012.
+The dispute, spanning three years, underwent arbitration, and the court endorsed the resolution that Ambolley should retract his statement and issue an apology to Kwame for what was deemed an untrue statement.

-Kwame stirred controversy in the early part of the year by revealing his adoption of a vegan lifestyle since 2021.
+Kwame stirred controversy by revealing his adoption of a vegan lifestyle since 2021.
 His reasoning was rooted in the belief that animals, akin to humans, experience emotions and pain, leading him to resist contributing to the suffering of living beings by consuming them as food.
 This announcement faced significant criticism from a segment of the Ghanaian population on social media, generating diverse opinions in response to Kwame's perspective.
-Despite the backlash, Kwame persistently emphasizes his deepened understanding and empathy for the pain animals endure.
+Despite the backlash, he persistently emphasizes his deepened understanding and empathy for the pain animals endure.
 He argues that plant-based sources offer sufficient protein, questioning the necessity of killing animals for meat consumption.
-He therefore explains that he follows a vegan lifestyle for ethical and environmental reasons.
+He explains that he follows a vegan lifestyle for ethical and environmental reasons.

 During the controversial OccupyJulorbihouse protest organized by a group called Democracy Hub to address increased hardships and economic challenges, Kwame faced criticism on social media for not participating in the event.
 The protest, also known as the "occupy the thieves' house" protest, resulted in online trolling of Kwame after he suggested that individuals should take personal responsibility to fix the country rather than solely relying on government intervention.
 This response followed a Twitter (X) post by popular television host Naa Ashorkorr, who questioned who should be accountable for fixing the country.
 Kwame's comment garnered harsh remarks from some Ghanaians who interpreted it as opposing the protest.
 However, Kwame has maintained that the name of the protest smacks of disrespect to the elderly, leading to his dissociation from it.

-Following the launch of his boxer pant label, Kwame attracted attention on social media by posting pictures of himself in the boxer pants as part of the brand promotion.
-However, a segment of Ghanaians, including politicians like Abraham Amaliba from the National Democratic Congress, criticized him for what they perceived as indecent exposure.
-Amaliba, for instance, suggested that Kwame should be taken to court for indecent exposure.
-In response, Okyeame Kwame explained that the images were part of an advertisement for his boxer brand, humorously questioning whether he should have worn kente (traditional woven fabric) to cover up in the promotional photos.
+Following the launch of his boxer brand, Kwame attracted attention on social media by posting pictures of himself in the boxers as part of the brand promotion.
+Some Ghanaians, including politicians like Abraham Amaliba from the National Democratic Congress, criticized him for what they perceived as indecent exposure.
+Amaliba suggested that Kwame should be taken to court for indecent exposure.
+In response, Kwame explained that the images were part of an advertisement for his boxer brand, humorously questioning whether he should have worn kente (traditional woven fabric) to cover up in the promotional photos.